-¿, is it different from the traditional technique?
+How is it different from traditional technique?

-¿What type of anesthesia will be used?
+What type of anesthesia will be used?

-¿, there risks or side effects?
+Are there any risks or side effects?

-¿What results can be expected?
+what results can be expected?

-¿When I can resume my normal activities after treatment?
+When can I resume my normal activities after treatment?

 The great advantage of this technique is that as the aggression is minimal, normal life can be achieved the following day.
 The case of violent efforts, such as running vigorously, is recommended to be postponed after two or three weeks of treatment.